-Web Designing: Some Core Ingredients!
+Web Designing: Some Core Ingredients Of A Website!

 “Recognizing the need is the primary condition for design.”
 (Charles Eames)

-· Content that occupies less space
+Content that occupies less space

-· Proper and unique URL
+Proper and unique URL

 Defining the brand

-For enticing the customers within the overwhelming crowd of contention, your content should be unique, ideal and fits the requirements of the customers.
+For enticing the customers within the overwhelming crowd of contention, your content should be unique, exemplary and fits the requirements of the customers.
 Then only they will buy your product and be a regular customer of your brand.